githubtraining/write-a-ll-course/responses/04_choose-a-template.md

 Select a template repository - or use ours - based on the things above.
 Here's how it needs to be stored.
 Edit the config to link to that template repository.

-### :keyboard: Activity: Edit the config file to reference your chosen template repository.
+### :keyboard: Activity: Edit the config file to reference your chosen template repository

 1. Create the repository under the same account that will own the course
   - It doesn't have to be complete, but it should have at least one commit